 Cons: Durability issues high lighted by some users.

 100% Premium top quality Aerospace Grade Composite Fiber is used to produce this bat.
-It has a 14 ½ long barrel attached with a handle in a 2-piece design.
+It has a 14 ½ inch long barrel attached with a handle in a 2-piece design.
 It bears the stamp of approval for ASA leagues.
-It is sold at a price of around $200 with 1 year warranty.
+It is sold at a price of around $300 with a 1 year warranty.

 Pros: Hot right out of the wrapper, Feels comfortable while hitting